bambuser/bambuser-livevideoshoppingplayer-sdk-ios/README.md

 After installing the SDK, you must import `BambuserVideoLiveShoppingPlayer` in every file where you want to use it.

+### CocoaPods/Carthage

+This SDK does not support or Carthage.

 ## Getting started

+### Documentation

+You can download the latest DocC documentation [here][Documentation].

+Just extract the downloaded file and double-tap the `.doccarchive` file to view the documentation in Xcode.

 ### UIKit